tabor-consulting/tabor-consulting.co.uk/site/content/_index.md

 For general enquiries, please contact us by email at hello@tabor-consulting.co.uk.

-For tutoring bookings, please use our <a href="https://tabor-consulting.co.uk/booking" target="_blank">booking form</a>.
+For tutoring bookings, either online or in-person, please use our <a href="https://tabor-consulting.co.uk/booking" target="_blank">booking form</a>.